gcperrin/centre-tokens/doc/tokendesign.md

-# CENTRE Fiat Token
+# TypeX Fiat Token

-The CENTRE Fiat Token contract is an ERC-20 compatible token.
+The TypeX Fiat Token contract is an ERC-20 compatible token.
 It allows minting/burning of tokens by multiple entities, pausing all activity, freezing of individual addresses, and a way to upgrade the contract so that bugs can be fixed or features added.